wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     (2) Subsection (1) applies to a person who continues, after the commencement of this section, to conduct a specified biotechnical procedure that was begun before that commencement.

-    (3) Every person commits an offence and is liable on summary conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $200,000 who contravenes subsection (1).
+    (3) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or to a fine not exceeding $200,000 who contravenes subsection (1).

     Section 96B: inserted, on 28 May 2002, by section 6 of the Medicines (Restricted Biotechnical Procedures) Amendment Act 2002 (2002 No 14).

+    Section 96B(3): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 96C Authorisation of particular procedures